Refrigeration and Air Conditioning Mechanic

 At installation sites, refrigeration and air conditioning mechanics:

-- work from blueprints or verbal instructions to mount or place system components
+- work from drawings or verbal instructions to mount or place system components

 - assemble and install refrigeration or air conditioning systems and components